mlswg/mls-protocol/draft-ietf-mls-protocol.md

 left (A) and right (B) children, respectively.
 The signature within the `ParentNode` is computed over the its prefix within the serialized `ParentNodeHash` struct to cover all information about the sub-tree.
+The `committer_index` is required for a member to determine the signing key needed to perform the signature verification.

 To compute the hash of a leaf node is the hash of a `LeafNodeHash`
 object: